edgibbs/yertle_formatter/README.md

     require --format YertleFormatter

-It defaults to defining slow specs as slower than 0.2 seconds.
-You can modify this by setting an environment varaible:
+It defaults to defining slow specs as running longer than 0.2 seconds.
+You can modify this by setting an environment variable:

     YERTLE_SLOW_TIME=1.0

-Or you can add the use a configurable flag for yertle_slow_time in your RSpec configuration:
+Or you can add the configurable flag, yertle_slow_time, in your RSpec configuration:

 ```ruby
 RSpec.configure do |config|